International

 • Peaks of activity at particular locations or at particular times;

-• Unfamiliar or untypical types of customer or transaction.
+• Unfamiliar or untypical types of customers or transactions.

 Whenever there is cause for suspicion, the client will be asked to identify and verify the source or destination of the transactions, whether they be individuals or company beneficial owners.

-No action need be taken if there is no cause for suspicion.
+No action need to be taken if there is no cause for suspicion.

-Internal controls and Communication are not applicable as the business only has one person involved in client compliance.
+Internal controls and communication are not applicable as the business will only have one person involved in client compliance.

-The MLRO will regularly monitor the following procedures to ensure they are being carried out in accordance with the AML policies and procedures of the business:
+The appointed AML Compliance Officer (equivalent to the Money Laundering Reporting Officer) will on a quarterly basis monitor the following procedures to ensure they are being carried out in accordance with the AML policies and procedures of the business:

 • client identity verification;